-Where enforcement action is taken it will be in accordance with the principles of the City of Cardiff CouncilCardiff Council's Licensing the Shared Regulatory Services' Enforcement Policy which is available on the Shared Regulatory Services Website.
+Where enforcement action is taken it will be in accordance with the principles of the City of Cardiff Council Cardiff Council Sticensing the Shared Regulatory Services' Enforcement Policy which is available on the Shared Regulatory Services Website.
 Inspection regimes will be risk based on an assessment of the individual premises based on the licensing objectives.

 Cardiff Council has established protocols with the local police, local authority Pollution Control, Health and Safety and Trading Standards Services, University Health Board and Fire Authority on enforcement issues to provide a more efficient deployment of officers commonly engaged in enforcing licensing law and the inspection of licensed premises.
-These protocols will target Page 26 of 68 agreed problem and high risk premises, while providing a lighter touch in respect of low risk premises.
+These protocols will target agreed problem and high risk premises, while providing a lighter touch in respect of low risk premises.
 The production of internal protocols also reduces the possibility of duplication by the various regulatory bodies operated by Cardiff Council and builds a local approach.